KhryptorGraphics/blockchain-explorer/README.md

 bcmanager$ make stopEnv
 ```

 Note: These commands need to be preformed to properly tear down the networks so that they can be built in the future.
+Many problems can occur if these commands are not preformed.

 ## Troubleshooting: